 Paraphrase:

-We have to process all the data we receive and figure out what to do with it, from ignoring it to using it for a decision (Begley 30).
-Too much of this can leave us unable to decide, “decision science” says (30).
+We have to process all the data we receive and decide what to do with it, from ignoring it to using it for a decision (Begley 30).
+Too many choices can leave us unable to decide, according to decision science (30).

 Can I alter quotes?